ahmedmabdi/ECS/README.md

 - identifier               = var.db_identifier
 - db_name                 = var.db_name

-Once corrected, the database was successfully created, enabling the ECS service to connect and the backend to be fully operational.
+Both variables had defaults set in the variables.tf and once corrected, the database was successfully created, enabling the ECS service to connect and the backend to be fully operational.

 ## CI/CD workflows